 According to the Company's Articles of Incorporation, if the Company makes a profit for the year, it shall contribute 2% to 8% as employee remuneration, and no more than 5% as director compensation.
 However, the profit shall make up for losses first, if any.
 The above-mentioned employee compensation shall be distributed in stocks or cash and shall be approved by the Board of Directors with more than two-thirds of the directors' attendance and a majority of the directors' consents and the results are reported to the shareholders' meeting.
-Information about the appropriation of employees' compensation and directors' remuneration of the Company as resolved by the Board of Directors, please refer to the "Market Observation Post System" of the TWSE.
+Information about the appropriation of employees' compensation and directors' remuneration of the Company as resolved by the Board of Directors, please refer to the "Market Observation Post System " of the TWSE.

-Notes to Parent Company Only Financial Statements (continued) (Expressed in Thousands of New Taiwan Dollars unless otherwise stated)
+(Expressed in Thousands of New Taiwan Dollars unless Otherwise Specified)

-For the year ended 31 December 2022, employee's compensation and remuneration of the directors were accrued at \$39,592 and \$25,074, respectively, which were booked under salary expenses.
+For the year ended 31 December 2023, employees' compensation and remuneration to the directors were accrued at \$42,249 and \$26,758, respectively, which were booked under salary expenses.
 The Company has not yet convened a board meeting to determine employee compensation and remuneration for directors.

-The actual distribution of the employee's compensation and remuneration of the directors in 2021 were \$38,671 and \$24,491, respectively.
-There was the same as the estimated amount recognized in the 2021 financial statements.
+The actual distribution of the employee's compensation and remuneration to the directors in 2022 were \$39,592 and \$25,074, respectively, which were consistent with the estimated amount recognized in the 2022 financial statements.

-(19) Non-operating income and expenses
+(20) Non-operating income and expenses